osm-search/Nominatim/docs/admin/Update.md

 To set up the update process now run the following command:

-    ./utils/update.php --init-updates
+    ./nominatim replication --init

 It outputs the date where updates will start.
 Recheck that this date is what you expect.

-The `--init-updates` command needs to be rerun whenever the replication service is changed.
+The `replication --init` command needs to be rerun whenever the replication service is changed.

 #### Updating Nominatim

 The following command will keep your database constantly up to date:

-    ./utils/update.php --import-osmosis-all

-(Note that even though the old name "import-osmosis-all" has been kept for compatibility reasons, Osmosis is not required to run this - it uses pyosmium behind the scenes.)
+    ./nominatim replication

 If you have imported multiple country extracts and want to keep them up-to-date, [Advanced installations section](Advanced-Installations.md) contains instructions